yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 * Understand the required structure of an HTML form
 * Grab the user input from a form
-* Give user a customized response after a user completes a form
+* Give the user a customized response after a user completes a form

 ## Technical Vocabulary